 Dear readers and wine lovers,

-For a little bit of context, my family’s confinement means I’m lucky enough to currently be quarantined with a lovely, young Italian.
-Not only is she bringing some light into our lives, she has also agreed to divulge some of her cooking secrets – and since she is a generous soul, she is letting me share this recipe with you.
+For a little bit of context, lockdown with my family means I’m lucky enough to currently be quarantined with a lovely, young Italian.
+Not only is she bringing some light into our lives, she has also agreed to divulge some of her cooking secrets – and since she is a generous soul, she’s letting me share this recipe with you.

 Here is what you’ll need to make this dish, including variations:

 - Some aubergines (2 should be enough)

 - Basil if you have some, otherwise herbes de Provence

 - Now, I’ve been reliably informed that the best pasta for this recipe is rigatoni…but we didn’t have any.
 The important thing is to choose any kind of pasta with a tube shape in order to hold the sauce.

 - Ricotta, if you’re a traditionalist.
 Olimpia says that Provola cheese is also wonderful as a second option.
 We had to settle for some pecorino.
 And if not, a mountain of parmesan will do the trick, shavings if possible.

 - White sugar